SushilKul/S-Web-Public/README.md

 # S-Web-Public
 S Web Public Repository

-S Web can use this repository to share free projects for students, Also Upload the Marketing COlletrals for review and changes suggestions to our team meets before deployment.
+/* S Web Public Repository will use to share free projects for students.
+We are also being Uploading the Marketing Collaterals for internal review,